 In addition, a student nurse may have concerns about what is happening during their practice placement relating to either a patient or a member of staff.
-Usually concerns can be easily resolved, however, when they are about unlawful conduct, abuse of patients, financial malpractice, fraud, dangers to the public or environment, the student is made aware to read and follow the Management and Escalation of Concerns Raised by a Nursing or Midwifery Student Whilst on Placement (made available on BN Nursing Moodle site/information in the Programme Handbook) so that they know whom to inform.
-This policy sets out the rights and responsibilities for students, academic tutors, Practice Education Facilitators and other senior staff within the University/NHS Trust /Health Board/Private Sector to follow and to ensure that any concern raised is investigated and managed appropriately in accordance with either Higher Education Institution/NHS Trust/Health Board/Private Sector policy and procedure.
+Usually concerns can be easily resolved, however, when they are about unlawful conduct, abuse of patients, financial malpractice, fraud, dangers to the public or environment, the student is made aware to read and follow the Management and Escalation of Concerns Raised by a Nursing or Midwifery Student Whilst on Placement (made available on Postgraduate Diploma/Masters Nursing virtual learning environment/information in the Programme Handbook) so that they know whom to inform.
+This policy sets out the rights and responsibilities for students, academic tutors, Practice Education Facilitators and other senior staff within the University/Health Board/Private Sector to follow and to ensure that any concern raised is investigated and managed appropriately in accordance with either Higher Education Institution/Health Board/Private Sector policy and procedure.